GreenDelta/olca-schema/README.md

 ## Building the artifacts

-The data types are defined in simple YAML format.
+The data types are defined in a simple YAML format.
 The following things can be generated from the files in the [yaml](./yaml) folder with the [osch](./osch)
 tool:

 * the [schema documentation](http://greendelta.github.io/olca-schema)
-* a [Python package](https://pypi.org/project/olca-schema/) for reading and writing openLCA schema data sets in Json
+* a [Python package](https://pypi.org/project/olca-schema/) for reading and writing openLCA schema data sets in Json, also from and to zip packages
 * a [Protocol Buffers schema](https://github.com/GreenDelta/olca-proto/blob/master/proto/olca.proto)